-The Festival™ will be taking over the Regency town from Tuesday 12 to Friday 15 March 2019 – and when the last races have been run at Prestbury Park, the revelry is set to continue until the small hours.
+The Festival™ will be taking over the Cheltenham from Tuesday 10 to Friday 13 March 2020 – and when the last races have been run at Prestbury Park, the revelry is set to continue until the small hours.

 The lowdown: Bustling Bavarian-themed experience bar, The Bierkeller, provides a lively setting for Race Week celebrations in the heart of Cheltenham.
 Whether you’re looking for somewhere to toast your winnings or commiserate your losses, The Bierkeller is a must-visit during The Festival™.

 What’s the craic: The bar will be open from 8am to 12.30pm and then reopens from 4.30pm till late from Tuesday to Thursday, while Gold Cup Friday will see it open all day from 8.30am.
 If you’re looking to line your stomach, tuck into a full English breakfast and enjoy it with an Irish coffee or a pint of Guinness, or pick up a bacon or sausage bap to takeaway.
 Expect plenty of entertainment, including a resident DJ playing tunes from Monday to Wednesday, a live Irish band on St Patrick’s Day, and a live oompah band on Gold Cup night.

 SoGlos loves: Guests can pre-pay for entry by calling in advance, and there’s also the option to reserve space in the VIP area, where you can benefit from dedicated waitress service so you don’t have to queue at the bar.

 For more information: Call 07484 055335 or visit thebierkellercheltenham.com directly.

 The lowdown: Continue the celebrations into the night at MooMoo Clubrooms, Cheltenham’s biggest nightclub, boasting three great DJs across three floors for one great big Race Week party.